acm-projects/reverse-climate-change/README.md

 ## Future Extensions
 For post-MVP, we could add different types of metropolises or some kind of zoning system à la SimCity.
+Add upgrade options for power plants in efficiency and carbon footprint Add population expansion for the metropolises

 ## Inspiration games
 *City2048.* A beautiful isometric 2D game that inspires my vision of the graphics.